Construction and Civil Engineering Task Group

 Task group achievements to date

-- Representing the construction sector at the first East Sussex Apprenticeship Graduation ceremony in 2019.
+• Representing the construction sector annually at the East Sussex Apprenticeship Graduation ceremonies.

 Forty-eight referrals came through Department for Work and Pensions (DWP).
 Nine out of ten completed the SWAP.
 Participants gained a Level 1 Carpentry qualification, Level 1 Health and Safety qualification, employability skills training and a Construction Skills Certification Scheme (CSCS) card.
 At the end of the 4-week course, all participants had an interview with Willmott Dixon and Falcon Green.
 Three individuals started jobs, and 4 others were still in touch with the recruitment agency.